Should you give your teen a credit card? Here’s why it might or might not be a good idea.

 - Open a checking/debit card account: Having a checking and debit card account is an important first step before getting a credit card.
 Similar to an allowance, a checking account reinforces the concept of money having limits.
-Plus, your teen will need a checking account to pay off their credit card bills each month.
-Your teen can demonstrate responsibility with money management by balancing their checking account each month.
+Plus, your teen will need an account to pay off their credit card bills each month.
+Check out Greenlight for an easy debit/app tool that’s specifically designed for kids and teens.

 - Sit down with your teen and have the talk: It’s finally happened – you’ve determined your teen is ready for the responsibility of a credit card.
-But before you hand over the plastic make sure to cover a few important points:
+But before you hand over the plastic, make sure to cover a few important details:

 - How the credit card billing cycle works: Another mystery is how companies bill customers and what happens when a credit card user carries over a balance.
 This video provides a good illustration of how billing works and why it’s important to pay off the balance each month: How the Credit Card Billing Cycle Works

-- Why it’s important to pay in full each month: The term “minimum payment” is tricky – without any knowledge of what it means, a teen or unknowing adult might assume paying the minimum won’t result in any interest charges.
+- Why it’s important to pay in full each month: The term “minimum payment” is a tricky concept.
+Without any knowledge of what it means, a teen or unknowing adult might assume paying the minimum won’t result in any interest charges.
 But as the chart below illustrates, paying only the minimum can balloon into thousands of dollars in interest payments.

-- Understand your card’s terms and limits: Parents need to fully understand the card that they’ve signed up for and pass that information on to their teen.
+- Understand your card’s terms and limits: Parents need to fully understand the card that they’ve signed their teen up for and pass that information on to them.
 The terms, rules, rates, and penalties of credit cards vary and it’s important to understand these differences.